msprev/pandocinject/README.md

 Brackets can be used to group expressions.

 Sometimes you want to select a particular item.
-You do not need to write a custom selector class to do this. panzerinject can create a selector for a single item on the fly based on two identifying attributes of an item: `uuid` and `slug`.
+You do not need to write a custom selector class to do this. panzerinject will create a selector for a single item on the fly based on two identifying attributes: `uuid` and `slug`.

 ``` html
 <div class="inject-talk" source="talks.yaml" select="uuid=6342F747-4294-4036-BE77-10364924164D" format="Homepage"></div>
 <div class="inject-talk" source="talks.yaml" select="slug=my-great-talk" format="Homepage"></div>
 ```

-In order for this to work, the relevant item must have either a `uuid` or `slug` attribute.
+In order for this to work, your item must have an `uuid` or `slug` attribute.

-uuid/slug selectors can be freely mixed with the names of other selectors in boolean expressions.
+uuid/slug selectors can be freely mixed with other selectors in boolean expressions.

 ### `format`

 The `format` attribute takes the name of a Python class – the ‘formatter’ class.
-You can create formatter classes by subclassing `Formatter` from module `pandocinject` and tweaking the result to suit your needs.
-This is described below.
+You can create a formatter class by subclassing `Formatter` from module `pandocinject` and tweaking the result to suit your needs.

 ``` html
 <div class="inject-talk" source="talks.yaml" select="JointAuthor" format="Homepage"></div>